motylevm/styleguide/README.md

 ### 2.2.1 Basics

-Use functional programming where it fit well.
+Use functional programming where it fits well.

 ### 2.2.2 Loops